You are currently viewing Ta Rimochen, a Cliff with an Impression of Tiger’s Stripes

 Historical Significance of Tang Rimochen

-Legend has it that the local deity attacked Guru Rimpoche in the form of a tiger and that Guru Rinpoche subdued and turned it into a rock.
-The name of the Ney is associated with tiger stripes.
-Taag Rimochen Ney which means ‘an impression of tiger’s stripes’ is derived from the vertical yellow stripes that resemble tiger stripes on the dark rock cliff behind the building.
+According to legend, Guru Rinpoche meditated on a giant rock with his two consorts Mandarava and Yeshe Tsogyal, and hid many treasures there.
+It is said that the local deity attacked Guru Rimpoche in the form of a tiger and that Guru Rinpoche subdued and turned it into a rock.
+Tiger stripes are linked to Ney’s name.
+Taag Rimochen Ney which means ‘an impression of tiger’s stripes’ is derived from the vertical yellow stripes that resemble tiger stripes on the dark rock cliff behind the Lhakhang.

-Description of Taag Rimochen
+Description of Ta Rimochen

+A stupa gate marks the road leading to Ta Rimochen.
 You can see the Guru Rinpoche’s bathing tub by the roadside.
 Imprints of Guru Rinpoche and his consort, Yeshey Tsogyal in an embrace during an epic bout of tantric lovemaking are also seen on the rock.

-On the rock face, at the backside of the temple, are footprints of the 8-year-old daughter of Thrisong Detsen.
+On the rock face, at the backside of the temple is a footprint of Lhacham Pemasel, the 8-year-old princess of Thrisong Detsen.
 The “Lotus Princess” is claimed to have taken a pilgrimage to the site with Guru Rinpoche.
-She died there and her body is believed to be buried in the mystic rock treasure named “The mystic keys to the future”.

 The cremation grounds are roughly 200 meters from the temple, beside a “two-legged khonying” or “two-legged archway chorten.”
 Duethro Sewotshel is thought to be a re-enactment of Guru’s Zangthopelri.
 The Jakar district monastic authority, which appoints a Lama for the temple, now looks after it.